guilhemmarchand/nmon-for-splunk/docs/installation_distributed.rst

     tar -xvzf nmon-performance-monitor-for-unix-and-linux-systems*.tgz

-The TA-nmon is a tar.gz archive located in the "resources" of the core Application

-It must be uncompressed and installed in $SPLUNK_HOME/etc/deployment-apps/ (where $SPLUNK_HOME refers to the root directory of Splunk installation)
+The TA-nmon tgz archive must be uncompressed and installed in $SPLUNK_HOME/etc/deployment-apps/ (where $SPLUNK_HOME refers to the root directory of Splunk installation)

 ::

     cd /opt/splunk/etc/deployment-apps

-    tar -xvzf /tmp/nmon/resources/TA-nmon_*.tar.gz
+    tar -xvzf <YOUR PATH>/TA-nmon_*.tar.gz

 Then , ask the deployment server to update its configuration: